MCResourcePile/addon-project/src/content/wiki/gamemodes/dtc.md

 #### Description

 Destroy the Core, or DTC is a gamemode which the goal is to leak the enemy's core(s).
-Most maps consist of 1 or 2 cores, and it is quite common to see maps with a mix of [DTM](https://mcresourcepile.github.io/addon-project/wiki/gamemodes/dtm)and DTC.
+Most maps consist of 1 or 2 cores, and it is quite common to see maps with a mix of [DTM](https://mcresourcepile.github.io/addon-project/wiki/gamemodes/dtm) and DTC.
 Cores will always lie symmetrically opposite of each other on either side of the map.

 #### Cores